gushags/blogapi/README.md

 ## Acknowledgments

-- This project uses the `@faker-js/faker` library for generating seed data.
+- This project uses the `@faker-js/faker` library for generating seed data for testing.
 - Thanks to the Prisma team for their excellent ORM.
 - Thanks to the Passport.js team for their flexible authentication middleware.
 - Built as part of the excellent Odin Project Curriculm